zoffixznet/HTML-ExtractText-Extra/README.md

 # DESCRIPTION

-The module offers extra options and postprocessing that the vanilla [HTML::ExtractText](https://metacpan.org/pod/HTML::ExtractText) does not provide.
+The module offers extra options and post-processing that the vanilla [HTML::ExtractText](https://metacpan.org/pod/HTML::ExtractText) does not provide.

 # METHODS FROM `HTML::ExtractText`